mhcurylo/mhcurylo.github.io/content/post-4.md

 ## smoll c and code branching

-On a basic level, the smoll c of your function input reflects the number of branches aka pattern matches your function covers.
+On a basic level, the smoll c of your function input reflects the maximum number of branches aka pattern matches on enums / data constructors / discriminated unions your function covers.
+Branching in code steams from branching in data types.

 ## our domains

 Software witches die by their domains, their database schemas and their domain functions.
-Whenever you wonder if `{ streamingURL?: string, streamingTYPE?: 'A' | 'B', streamingTOKEN?: string}` is better than `{ streaming?: { url: string, type: 'A' | 'B', token: string}` remember that the smoll c is like twelve to three and shift left.
+Whenever you wonder if `{ streamingURL?: string, streamingTYPE?: 'A' | 'B', streamingTOKEN?: string}` is better than `{ streaming?: { url: string, type: 'A' | 'B', token: string}` remember that the smoll c is like twelve to three and shift the nulls left to the parent function, the parent product datatype etc.
 All domain complexity should always be shifted left up to the entry point of the program and then ruthlessly parsed of existence.

 ## some fun edge cases